His mercy is on those who fear him, from generation to generation. Luke 1:50

-So Balaam went with the princes of Balak.
+So Balaam went with the leaders of Balak.
 36 When Balak heard that Balaam had come, he went out to meet him to the City of Moab, on the border of the Arnon river, which is at the extreme end of the coast.
-37 Balak said to Balaam, “Didn’t I send an urgent summons to you?
-Why didn’t you come to me?
+37 Balak said to Balaam, “Did I not send an urgent summons to you?
+Why did you not come to me?
 Am I indeed not able to honor you?”

 38 Balaam said to Balak, “I have come to you now.
 Have I any power to speak anything but the word that God puts in my mouth?
 That, I shall I speak.”

 39 Balaam went with Balak, and they came to Kiriath Huzoth.
-40 Balak sacrificed cattle and sheep, and sent to Balaam and the princes who were with him.
-41 In the morning, Balak took Balaam, and brought him up into the high places of Baal; and from there he could see the utmost part of the people.
+40 Balak sacrificed cattle and sheep and sent for Balaam and the leaders who were with him.
+41 In the morning, Balak took Balaam and brought him up into the high places of Baal, and from there he could see the extent of the people.